awsdocs/amazon-vpc-user-guide/doc_source/endpoint-service-overview.md

 Service providers can specify a private DNS name for a new endpoint service, or an existing endpoint service\.
 To use a private DNS name, enable the feature, and then specify a private DNS name\.
 Before consumers can use the private DNS name, you must verify that you have control of the domain/subdomain\.
 You can initiate domain ownership verification using the Amazon VPC Console or API\.
 After the domain ownership verification completes, consumers access the endpoint by using the private DNS name\.

-## Connection to on\-premises data centers<a name="on-premises-connection"></a>
+## Connect to on\-premises data centers<a name="on-premises-connection"></a>

 You can use the following types of connections for a connection between an interface endpoint and your on\-premises data center:
 + AWS Direct Connect
 + AWS Site\-to\-Site VPN

-## Accessing services through a VPC peering connection<a name="endpoints-peering-connections"></a>
+## Access services through a VPC peering connection<a name="endpoints-peering-connections"></a>

 You can use a VPC peering connection with a VPC endpoint to allow private access to consumers across the VPC peering connection\.
-For more information, see [Examples: Services using AWS PrivateLink and VPC peering](vpc-peer-region-example.md)\.
+For more information, see [Examples: Services using AWS PrivateLink and VPC peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peer-region-example.html) in the *Amazon VPC User Guide*\.

-## Using proxy protocol for connection information<a name="endpoint-service-proxy-protocol"></a>
+## Use proxy protocol for connection information<a name="endpoint-service-proxy-protocol"></a>

 A Network Load Balancer provides source IP addresses to your application \(your service\)\.
 When service consumers send traffic to your service through an interface endpoint, the source IP addresses provided to your application are the private IP addresses of the Network Load Balancer nodes, and not the IP addresses of the service consumers\.